syncfusion-content/flutter-docs/Flutter/calendar/drag-drop and appointment resizing.md

 {% endtabs %}

 ## Disabling navigation when dragging appointment
-Using [allowNavigation]() boolean property can handle the appointment dragging, whether navigate to next/previous view or not while dragging the appointment to the endpoint of the current view in calendar.
+Using [allowNavigation]() property can handle the appointment dragging, whether navigate to next/previous view or not while dragging the appointment to the endpoint of the current view in calendar.
 Default value of the [allowNavigation]() property is true and calendar will navigate to next/previous view when dragging the appointment to the endpoint of the current view.

 {% tabs %}
 {% highlight Dart %}

+@override
+Widget build(BuildContext context) {
+  return MaterialApp(
+    home: Scaffold(
+      body: Container(
+        child: SfCalendar(
+          view: CalendarView.week,
+          dataSource: _getCalendarDataSource(),
+          allowDragAndDrop: true,
           dragAndDropSettings: DragAndDropSettings(
               allowNavigation: true),
+        ),
+      ),
+    ),
+  );
+}

 {% endhighlight %}
 {% endtabs %}

 ## Disabling scroll when dragging appointment
-Using [allowScroll]() boolean property you can handle the appointment dragging, whether scrolling (below/above) the calendar or not while dragging the appointment to the endpoint of the current view in Calendar.
+Using [allowScroll]() property you can handle the appointment dragging, whether scrolling (below/above) the calendar or not while dragging the appointment to the endpoint of the current view in Calendar.
 Default value of the [allowScroll]() property is true.

 {% tabs %}
 {% highlight Dart %}

+@override
+Widget build(BuildContext context) {
+  return MaterialApp(
+    home: Scaffold(
+      body: Container(
+        child: SfCalendar(
+          view: CalendarView.week,
+          dataSource: _getCalendarDataSource(),
+          allowDragAndDrop: true,
           dragAndDropSettings: DragAndDropSettings(
               allowScroll: true),
+        ),
+      ),
+    ),
+  );
+}

 {% endhighlight %}
 {% endtabs %}

 ## Disabling dragging time indicator
-[showTimeIndicator]() - Using this boolean property can handle the time indicator whether it should visible or not, which shows the dragged appointment current position time in time text slots.
+[showTimeIndicator]() - Using this property can handle the time indicator whether it should visible or not, which shows the dragged appointment current position time in time text slots.
 Default value of the [ShowTimeIndicator]() property is true.
 Also you can set the time indicator style and format by using [indicatorTimeFormat]() and [timeIndicatorStyle]().

 {% tabs %}
 {% highlight Dart %}

+@override
+Widget build(BuildContext context) {
+  return MaterialApp(
+    home: Scaffold(
+      body: Container(
+        child: SfCalendar(
+          view: CalendarView.week,
+          dataSource: _getCalendarDataSource(),
+          allowDragAndDrop: true,
           dragAndDropSettings: DragAndDropSettings(
               indicatorTimeFormat: 'hh:mm',
               showTimeIndicator: true,
               timeIndicatorStyle: TextStyle(backgroundColor: Colors.red)),
+        ),
+      ),
+    ),
+  );
+}

 {% endhighlight %}
 {% endtabs %}